7 evidence-based principles based on the law and what research tells us works best to support young people.

 Good practice means:

-• Parents and carers tell us their understanding and knowledge of their young person and their challenges is taken seriously.
+• Parents and carers being included as partners in the transition planning process, with their understanding and knowledge of their young person and the challenges they face being taken seriously.

 1. Young people should be at the centre of their transition planning